foundry/OpenCVSwiftStitch/README.markdown

 _this version of OpenCVStitch opted to use cocoapods to overcome the [notorious](http://stackoverflow.com/q/13905471/1375695) [installation](http://stackoverflow.com/q/15855894/1375695) [issues](http://stackoverflow.com/a/14186883/1375695) with previous versions of the openCV 2.4.x framework.. it seems our optimism was slightly premature!_

+__XCode 7__

+The project is not yet updated for XCode 7, so there are minor issues that you may encounter with XCode 7, ios9 and Swift 2.
+In patcular, if you open the project in XCode 7, you will be asked if you want to convert to the latest Swift syntax.
+You do _not_ have to do this to run the project.
+If you _do_ convert, the update will also turn on Bitcode.
+Then the project will not compile, as the openCV framework is not bitcode-enabled.

+You can disable Bitcode by setting the projects's build settings->build options->Enable Bitcode switch to NO.

 __Comparisons__